brentvollebregt/nitratine.net/posts/how-to-hash-passwords-in-python/post.md

 A common method used today is to hash passwords when a password is provided.
 It is recommended to use a salt when hashing and store the salt with the hashed password.

-## Why Not to Use [SHA-256](https://en.wikipedia.org/wiki/SHA-2) or Something Similar?
+## Why Not Use [SHA-256](https://en.wikipedia.org/wiki/SHA-2) or Something Similar?
-Secure Hash Algorithm's are [one way functions](https://en.wikipedia.org/wiki/One-way_function), that is, once plaintext is hashed, we cannot get the plaintext from the hash.
+Secure Hash Algorithms are [one-way functions](https://en.wikipedia.org/wiki/One-way_function), that is, once plaintext is hashed, we cannot get the plaintext from the hash.
 This is good because it keeps the password hidden and allows for simple verification by hashing a password provided by the user and comparing it to the stored hash of the actual password.

-Unfortunately hashing algorithms like SHA-256 are very quick to compute, meaning many combinations of strings can be calculated at a high speed to try and match a particular hash.
-If an attacker  has gotten hold of password hashes that were hashed with something like SHA-256, they could try to generate every password possible and hash these to find a match for the password hashes; this is called brute forcing.
+Unfortunately, hashing algorithms like SHA-256 are very quick to compute, meaning many combinations of strings can be calculated at a high speed to try and match a particular hash.
+If an attacker  has gotten hold of password hashes that were hashed with something like SHA-256, they could try to generate every password possible and hash these to find a match for the password hashes; this is called brute-forcing.

 While today this is not very practical due to the search space for most passwords, a smaller subset approach can be taken called a dictionary attack.
 In plain terms, this is where a file/database is previously constructed containing possible passwords that are better guesses than generating every possible password.
 Another tactic to matching hashes is using [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table), which takes a more grouped approach on randomly generating passwords.

 ## Hashing Passwords With `pbkdf2_hmac`
 One deference to these matching methods is to use a slower hashing method.
-Using a slower hashing method will mean that it takes longer to compute many hashes in a specific period of time thus making it unrealistic to find matches in our lifetime.
+Using a slower hashing method will mean that it takes longer to compute many hashes in a specific period, thus making it unrealistic to find matches in our lifetime.

-[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is a key derivation function where the user can set the computational cost; this aims to slow down the calculation of the key to make it more impractical to brute force.
-In usage terms, it takes a password, salt and a number or iterations to produce a certain key length which can also be compared to a hash as it is also a one way function.
+[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is a key derivation function where the user can set the computational cost; this aims to slow down the calculation of the key to making it more impractical to brute force.
+In usage terms, it takes a password, salt and a number of iterations to produce a certain key length which can also be compared to a hash as it is also a one-way function.

-With iterations set to a large number, the algorithm takes longer to calculate the end result.
-This is completely fine for someone that only needs to make one or a couple attempts at checking if a password is correct, however trying billions will take a very long time.
+With iterations set to a large number, the algorithm takes longer to calculate the result.
+This is completely fine for someone that only needs to make one or a couple of attempts at checking if a password is correct, however trying billions will take a very long time.

 > Please note that using this method does not stop brute force / dictionary attacks or the use of rainbow tables, it simply makes these methods more computationally difficult.